Science

 Lötzke D, Ostermann T, Büssing A. Argentine tango in Parkinson disease-a systematic review and meta-analysis.
 BMC Neurol.
 2015;15:226

-Influence and significance of emotions on cognition and learning
+Studies about the influence and significance of emotions on cognition and learning

 Ekman, P. (1992).
 An Argument for Basic Emotions.
 Cognition and Emotion.